dddominikk/airtable-script-extender/README.md

 ## Background

 The Block SDK has crashed and burned my Windows installation one too many times.

 Also, I'm lazy, so I'm finding ways to extend the Scripting block from inside the app itself.
+This feeling of entitlement has so far culminated in me writing a mini application state manager (React in React, basically, sans the 'wtfisthis' effect) that I'm gradually releasing into the public domain as time permits.